 I love that this peaches and cream tart looks great even when it crumbles and breaks.
 It has rustic charm, so don’t worry about trying to make it look perfect!

-This recipe uses premium sour cream, which is much thicker than regular sour cream.
+You can easily make this tart with either fresh or canned peaches, the canned ones will just be a bit softer.
+However, the type of sour cream you use is very important.
+I used a premium full-fat sour cream, which is much thicker than regular sour cream.
 It looks a bit like Greek yogurt, actually.
-I used this because it results in a thick and creamy filling, but if you can’t find premium sour cream, feel free to use regular sour cream.
-You should not use fat-free sour cream though because it tends to turn into water when you bake it, which might ruin your tart.
+I used this because it results in a thick and creamy filling, but if you can’t find premium sour cream, feel free to use regular full fat sour cream.
+You should not use fat-free sour cream though, because it tends to break down when you bake it, which might ruin your tart.

 - 1 Tenderflake® Frozen All Vegetable Pie Shell